alisseo/block-ads-host-updater/README.md

 # block-ads-host-updater
-portable download ads-domain-list frome some online service and put in the HOST file
+portable downloader ads-domain-list frome some online services and put in the HOST file

 *************************************************************
 process:

 run  block-ads-host-updater.bat
 0-backup current hosts file if exist
 1-download ads domain list frome some services
 2-join and cleaning the domain list
 3-add personal domain list (from "personaliplist.txt")
 4-make the host file
 5-check if different from the last one
 6-ask admin rights
 7-upgrade the host file in system
 8-check if correctly upgraded

 *************************************************************

-Batch per sistemi Windows con l'ausilio di alcuni unix tools:
+Batch for Windows use some unix tools:

 cat.exe, cut.exe, sort.exe, uniq.exe
 http://unxutils.sourceforge.net/